biovic/water-quality-classification/README.md

 # water-quality-classification
-Classifying the location peril or good for human being
+Classifying the location peril or safe for human being